 What drugs will he get?
 Vitamin K, antibiotic ointment in the eyes, and a Hepatitis B vaccination.
 There might be other shots too, depending on the vaccination schedule your pediatrician and hospital adhere to and any other medications your baby needs.
 Vitamin K and eye treatment are considered mandatory and Hepatitis B vaccines are strongly encouraged.
 These medications might be given immediately after birth and before you even know it.

-He’ll get Vitamin K injected into his leg, in case he’s among the 0.25% to1.7% of babies born with Vitamin K Deficiency Bleeding – a serious bleeding disorder that can cause healthy-appearing babies to hemorrhage because they don’t have enough Vitamin K to clot their blood.
-A single Vitamin K shot, reduces chances of VKDB significantly.
+Your baby will get Vitamin K injected into his leg, in case he's among the 0.25% to 1.7% of babies born with vitamin K deficiency bleeding—a serious bleeding disorder that can cause healthy-appearing babies to hemorrhage because they don't have enough vitamin K to clot their blood.
+A single vitamin K shot, reduces chances of VKDB significantly.